 Questions regarding the collection, use, or disclosure of this information, may be directed to the Alberta Film Classification Rating at 780-427-2006.

-Questions about the FOIP Act may be directed to the Culture and Tourism FOIP Office at 780-641-9907.
+Questions about the FOIP Act may be directed to the Culture, Multiculturalism and Status of Women FOIP Office at 780-641-9907.